talmolab/lab-website/index.md

 # Welcome to Talmo Pereira's Lab at Salk!

-Our group's emphasis is on building computational tools that leverage deep learning and computer vision to study complex biological systems.
+The lab is led by [Talmo Pereira](https://talmopereira.com) and located at the [Salk Institute for Biological Studies](https://salk.edu).
+Our emphasis is on building computational tools that leverage deep learning and computer vision to study complex biological systems.

-See below to learn more about our work.
+{% include section.html full=true %}

 {%
   include link.html